flukejones/asusctl/README.md

 Works with KDE Plasma (without GTK packages)

     zypper in -t pattern devel_basis
-    zypper in rustup make cmake libinput-devel libseat-devel systemd-devel clang-devel llvm-devel gdk-pixbuf-devel cairo-devel pango-devel freetype-devel libexpat-devel libayatana-indicator3-7 make
+    zypper in rustup make cmake libinput-devel libseat-devel libgbm-devel systemd-devel clang-devel llvm-devel gdk-pixbuf-devel cairo-devel pango-devel freetype-devel libexpat-devel libayatana-indicator3-7 make
     sudo make install

+**Ubuntu, Popos (unsuported):**

+instructions removed as outdated

 ## Installing
 - Fedora copr = https://copr.fedorainfracloud.org/coprs/lukenukem/asus-linux/
 - openSUSE = https://download.opensuse.org/repositories/home:/luke_nukem:/asus/
-- Ubuntu = not supported due to packaging woes, but you can build and install on your own.

 =======

 The default init method is to use the udev rule, this ensures that the service is started when the device is initialised and ready.

+You may also need to activate the service for debian install.
+If running Pop!_OS, I suggest disabling `system76-power` gnome-shell extension and systemd service.

+## Upgrading

 If you are upgrading from a previous installed version, you will need to restart the service or reboot.

 ```
 $ systemctl daemon-reload && systemctl restart asusd
 ```

-You may also need to activate the service for debian install.
-If running Pop!_OS, I suggest disabling `system76-power` gnome-shell extension and systemd service.

 ## Uninstalling